-Alternating Current Voltage Gradient (ACVG) Usually the holiday location can be located to within a foot, however the
+Alternating Current Voltage Gradient (ACVG)

-Usually the holiday location can be located to within a foot, however the accuracy of the location can be impacted by numerous variables.
+- Usually, the holiday location can be located to within a foot, however the accuracy of the location can be impacted by numerous variables.

-Sizing of holidays is very problematic, and can be easily impacted by depth of cover, soil resistivities, other sources of AC and DC currents, etc.
+- Sizing of holidays is very problematic

+- Depth of Cover

+- Soil Resistivity

+- AC/DC Currents

-Most operators have realized the above, and use the methodology to identify the "location" of a holiday, and NOT the "size" of the holiday.
+- ACVG to identify the "location" of a holiday, and NOT the "size" of the holiday.

-Operators then integrate data from other tools, primarily CIS, and investigate holidays that may be subject to reduced or potentially inadequate CP.
+- Operators then integrate data from other tools, primarily CIS, and investigate holidays that may be subject to reduced or potentially inadequate CP.